-In this exercise, your middle and ring finger will keep plucking the highest two strings of the guitar simultaneously, while your pick will be alternating among the bass strings.
+In this exercise, your middle and ring fingers will keep plucking the highest two strings of the guitar simultaneously, while your pick will be alternating among the bass strings.

-In this exercise, you will pick the same bass string throughout while your middle and ring finger alternate plucking the higher strings.
+In this exercise, you will pick the same bass string throughout while your middle and ring fingers alternate plucking the higher strings.

 Now we’ll take things a step higher with your pick playing different bass notes while your middle and ring finger alternate plucking the top two strings.

-This is very similar to the previous exercise, except that the ring finger plucks the string before the middle finger, creating a different picking motion.
+This hybrid picking exercise is similar to the previous except that the ring finger plucks the string before the middle finger, creating a different picking motion.